 Top 5 Fun Indoor Things to Do in Houston

 - The Escape Game Houston at CityCentre – The newest addition to Houston’s impressive lineup of indoor playlands, the newly opened Escape Game Houston entertains and delights as it puzzles its players.
 Four distinct 60-minute games and experiences offer you the chance to be an art thief (or catch one), find a prospector’s hidden gold, break out of prison, or get out of a 5th grade classroom early on the last day of school.
 The Escape Game Houston stands out for its professionally crafted challenges, movie set-worthy game room design, and operating prowess gleaned from running sister locations in Chicago, Nashville, Orlando, Minneapolis, Austin, and elsewhere.
 Most games are playable by two to eight players, plus one designed for four to twelve.
 Click here to check out the games, learn more, or reserve a game time.
-Use promocode “Houston365” for $5 off per person on games played through Tuesday, May 15, 2018.
+Use promocode “Houston365” for $5 off per person.

 - Track 21 in Northwest Houston – This adrenaline-fueled, all-ages playground boasts two indoor go-kart tracks featuring 40-mile per hour racing, a two-story, 8,000-square foot laser tag arena, a nine-hole blacklight mini-golf course, and an arcade full of games.
 The massive indoor playground is located just off Highway 6, between West Little York and Clay Road.
 Special pricing and offers are available on weekdays, plus die-hard fans can opt for memberships, offering discounts, access during exclusive hours, special bennies, and other perks.
 Click here for more information and details.